Manna’s COVID-19 Response

 If You Need Food Support

+Call 301-424-1130 to make an appointment by 3 PM the day before you want to pick up.
+Right now eligibility for food remains at every 30 days.
 As of 03/18, Manna Food Center (Manna) is temporarily waiving income requirements to provide food to any Montgomery County resident impacted by the COVID-19 crisis.
-Residents are encouraged to contact Manna as soon as possible to begin receiving food through regular distribution channels.

 Visit our food distribution page to see updated site locations & schedules.

 Please prepare for and expect these temporary changes to promote safety and create space for social distancing.

 Safety: Please help us promote your safety and that of your neighbors, our staff, and volunteers.

 - You may be asked to select a one-hour pick-up appointment time, to allow us to spread food pick-ups across the distribution time and avoid large gatherings.